eddy862/COMP2042_CW/README.md

 ## Implemented but Not Working Properly

-### Bugs
-1. **Scene Alignment Issue**: When switching between pages in the main menu, the new page's scene does not fit perfectly within the stage, leaving the top-left corner blank.
-For example, when switching from the main menu to the tutorial page, the tutorial page is not centered in the stage.
-Similarly, when switching back from the tutorial page to the main menu, the main menu is not centered in the stage.
-    - **Debugging Attempts**:
-        - Observed that the initial main menu scene is centered in the stage, but the problem occurs when switching to new pages.
-        - Printed the x and y coordinates of the scene in the stage using `getX()` and `getY()` to check if the scene is centered.
-        - Found that the x and y coordinates remain the same when switching pages, but visually the scene is not centered like the initial scene.
-        - Tried setting the width and height of the new scene to match the previous scene's dimensions instead of the stage's dimensions, but the issue persisted.

 ## Features Not Implemented
 1. **Power-ups**: Randomly generated power-ups that increases the user's health, speed, or projectile damage when hit by the user's projectile.